dasguptar/treelstm.pytorch/README.md

 This code with `--lr 0.01 --wd 0.0001 --optim adagrad --batchsize 25` gives a Pearson's coefficient of `0.8336` and a MSE of `0.3119`, as opposed to a Pearson's coefficient of `0.8676` and a MSE of `0.2532` in the original paper.
 The difference might be because of differences in the way the word embeddings are updated.

+### Notes
+PyTorch 0.1.12 has support for sparse tensors in both CPU and GPU modes.
+This means that `nn.Embedding` can now have sparse updates, potentially reducing memory usage.
+Enable this by the `--sparse` argument, but be warned of two things:

+- Sparse training has not been tested by me.
+The code works, but performance has not been benchmarked for this code.
+- Weight decay does not work with sparse gradients/parameters.

 ### Acknowledgements
 Shout-out to [Kai Sheng Tai](https://github.com/kaishengtai/) for the [original LuaTorch implementation](https://github.com/stanfordnlp/treelstm), and to the [Pytorch team](https://github.com/pytorch/pytorch#the-team) for the fun library.